easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### LibLZF

 LibLZF is a very small data compression library.
-It consists of only two .c and two .h files and is very easy to incorporate into your own programs.
+It consists of only two .c and two .h files and is very simple to incorporate into your own programs.
 The compression algorithm is very, very fast, yet still written in portable C.

 *homepage*: <http://oldhome.schmorp.de/marc/liblzf.html>